brugmanb2000/nfa-dfa-converter/README.md

 00                  <<< - - Individual test strings.
 Program will output TRUE/FALSE if string passes the DFA (e is an empty string) \
 101                 <<
 e                   <

+Note: Some starter code was given by professor to give a structure to the project, but implementation was written by myself.